A Reminder to Breathe

 When we take short breaths, we tend to be disconnected from our physical sensations and stuck in our head—overthinking, uptight, and stressed.
 This physical and mental tightness wreaks havoc on our bodies and our lives, making us sick, unhappy, and anxious.

 Getting out of your head and into your body allows you to become more present.
-Equine Gestalt Coaching shows us how to be present in our breath through horses.
+Unbridled Equine Coaching shows us how to be present in our breath through horses.
 Horses live completely in the present.
 They’re not depressed about what happened in the past or anxious about what could happen in the next five minutes.
 They are fully present in all of the sensations and solidity of now.
 When we emulate them and become present through focus on our breathing, we bring our awareness to the moment.
 We let go of worries and anxiety.
 We become present.

 Being present is particularly important when you’re working with a 1,200-pound animal.
 When my clients are connecting one-on-one with horses, I remind them to breathe into their emotions.